El Fútbol En Europa Es Muy Similar Al Fútbol Americano.

 Cultural Significance and Global Reach

 Football boasts a global following, with billions of fans worldwide.
-It is the most popular sport in Europe, South America, Africa, and Asia.
+In real terms, it is the most popular sport in Europe, South America, Africa, and Asia.
 The FIFA World Cup is one of the most-watched sporting events on the planet.

 American football is primarily popular in the United States and Canada.
 While it has a dedicated fan base, its global reach is limited compared to football.
 The Super Bowl is a major cultural event in the United States, attracting a massive television audience.